Caldarie/Audio_segmenter/README.md

 What this script will do is:
   1. Convert the files to wav
   2. After editing out the interviewer with audacity, normalize the audio
-  3. Splice the spliced files into 5 second interval.
+  3. Splice the spliced files into 5 second interval, and retains files that are under 5 seconds.

 ## create_dataframe.ipynb